Trusted launch for Azure virtual machines

 Trusted launch for Azure virtual machines is monitored for advanced threats.
 If such threats are detected, an alert will be triggered.
-Alerts are only available in the Standard Tier of Azure Security Center.
-Azure Security Center periodically performs attestation.
+Alerts are only available in the Standard Tier of Azure Defender for Cloud.
+Azure Defender for Cloud periodically performs attestation.
 If the attestation fails, a medium severity alert will be triggered.
 Trusted launch attestation can fail for the following reasons:

 - The attested information, which includes a log of the Trusted Computing Base (TCB), deviates from a trusted baseline (like when Secure Boot is enabled).
 This can indicate that untrusted modules have been loaded and the OS may be compromised.